openregister/specification/content/data-model.md

 “dataset”.
 Are we loosing any particular nuance by doing this change?
 ***

-## Immutable resources

-An immutable resource, is one whose contents will never change.

-An instance of an <a href="#item-resource">§3.1 Item resource</a> and an <a href="#entry-resource">§3.2 Entry resource</a> are both deemed to be immutable.

 ## The log

 More formally, a Register is a **log** of changes on a dataset.

-The Register log is a sequence of entries identified by their numerical order.
+The Register **log** is a sequence of entries identified by their numerical order.
 This specification refers to this concept as the “entry number”.

 Each **entry** defines a change for an element in the dataset by recording the time the change was appended to the log, the numerical order in the log, the